mkock/vuitton/README.md

 # Vuitton

-Package vuitton checks product availability via the [official Louis Vuitton website](https://en.louisvuitton.com).
+Vuitton checks product availability via the [official Louis Vuitton website](https://en.louisvuitton.com).

+Vuitton is a convenient, platform-independent, zero-installation, zero-configuration product monitor for the command line.
+Precompiled binaries are provided for Mac OSX, Windows and Linux.

+While not guaranteed to work with every product from the Louis Vuitton website, it has been tested with a variety of products, including bags and shoes.
+For shoes, it can track stock availability for specific shoe sizes, as long as the URL contains adequate information (more information below).

 _Note:_ This package is provided _as-is_.
 It's a personal project foremost, and although it works perfectly with the current version of Louis Vuitton's API, it is not guaranteed to do so at all times.
 Use at your own risk.